Family Support

 • We also rely on unrestricted gifts to support Family Fund Projects in order to ensure that all of the important projects chosen for the year will receive adequate funding.
 Families may go online to make their Family Fund Projects gifts.

-Recipients of 2022 Family Fund Project Grants
+Recipients of 2023 Family Fund Project Grants

 BUPD Coffee with a Cop & Crime Prevention Giveaways

 The Bradley University Police Department hosts a program designed to improve communication and understanding between officers and students.
-Coffee with a Cop & Crime Prevention Giveaways create a space for students and officers to build trust and create relationships and leave a positive impact on campus.
+Coffee with a Cop & Crime Prevention Giveaways create a space for students and officers to build trust and create relationships to leave a positive impact on campus.

 Career Closet